Azriel-Ehrlich/DBProject_2539_0825/README.md

 - **Gym Administrators** can use this database to efficiently manage membership plans, assign staff to clients, and store emergency contacts.
 - **Members** can track their membership status, view assigned trainers, and update personal fitness goals.
 - **Trainers and Staff** can view their assigned clients, schedule sessions, and monitor client progress.
-- **Management** can use the system for record-keeping, scheduling, and communication with both staff and members.
+- **Management** can use the system for record-keeping, scheduling, and communication among all parties involved.

 This structured database helps streamline gym operations, improving organization, member satisfaction, and communication among all parties involved.